xuanlongma-lab/starter-hugo-research-group/content/home/welcome.md

   css_style: null
   css_class: null
   background:
-    image: 欢迎.png
+    image: welcome.jpg
 ---

 <br>

-The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+The **Remote sensing of vegetation and ecology Group** has been a center of excellence for Ecological Remote Sensing research, teaching, and practice since its founding in 2019.